 A popular access point mentioned frequently by locals is the Harris Greenway entrance on Chandler Road.
 The Lloyd N. Harris Greenway trail connects Tribble Mill Park to Harbins Park in Dacula for an 8-mile route — one of the best long-distance trail options in the area.
 Atlanta Trails rates Tribble Mill among the top trail parks in metro Atlanta.

-• 📍 Lenora Church Road, Snellville, GA (~15 min from Loganville)
+- 📍 Lenora Church Road, Snellville, GA (~5.5 miles from Loganville)

 Black Shoals Park